 - Universal Credit that you applied for on, or after, 1 April 2018.
 As long as your household income is less than £7,400 a year after tax, not including any benefits

-If your school doesn't appear on the list provided in the form, you'll need to contact the school directly.
+If your school doesn't appear on the list provided in the form or you have a specific query, you'll need to contact the school directly.

 We can only provide free school meals if your child's school is based in Manchester.

 If your child's school isn't based in Manchester, you'll need to find out which authority is responsible for them and contact them for advice.

 Children who are eligible for free school meals can get them until:

 - if on 31 March 2022 they are still in school, until they finish primary or secondary school – whichever is sooner.